HOLIDAY SALE !

-The new Bed In A Box concept, also described as mattresses in boxes, is bucking the trend in the mattress industry.
-This new mattress craze is exploding at an exponential rate with dozens of upstart companies upending the $15 billion dollar mattress industry.
+The bed in a box concept, also described as mattress in a box, is bucking the trend in the mattress industry.
+This new mattress craze is exploding at an exponential rate with dozens of upstart companies upending the now $30 billion dollar mattress industry.
 The concept is simple.
 Order online and have your mattress shipped to your home in a box.
 More and more mattress companies (new online retailer start ups as well as the traditional ones) are coming out with their own bed in a box brand.
 We have teamed up with many of the top bed in a box brands to become the first and only bed in a box online affiliate network.
 With so many new bed-in-a-box brands on the market we have consolidated most all of them on one shopping site.
 We are your go to Bed In a Box site!
 We have started the first bed in a box online network to help make your mattress in boxes online shopping experience easier.
 We provide a variety of the most popular bed in a box brands options to choose from.

 Bed-in-a-box is a mattress that comes compressed, rolled, and shipped directly to your door in a box that’s easy to handle into your home or business.
 It is a convenient solution to the overwhelming mattress shopping experience.

 Most bed-in-a-box models are one-sided (no-flip) .
 They are compressed and vacuum-sealed into a box the fraction of the size of a traditional mattress.
 This new bed concept gets its name because they are compressed and vacuum-sealed into a box.

 This new idea is helps make mattresses easier to ship and convenient to set up.
 It is a traditional memory foam mattress that has been folded and compressed down into a smaller shape then vacuum sealed.
 Recently pocketed coil models have been added but the idea remains the same.
 Once the mattress is compressed it's packed into a box and shipped.